Parent College Coach Tip #47: Trash the New Year’s Resolutions for To-Do Lists

 We all make those resolutions: lose weight, exercise daily, read more, etc. But once we make resolutions, they usually serve to make us feel guiltier than productive and successful.
 Instead of making the same New Year’s resolutions this year, try making a to-do list instead.
 I love to-do lists—I make them weekly and there’s no greater feeling of accomplishment than crossing off those items at the end of the day and week.
 And if you’re a parent of a college bound teen, to-do lists are your bread and butter.

-What should be on your college prep to-do lists for 2015 if you have a college bound senior?
+What should be on your college prep to-do lists for the new year if you have a college bound senior?

 - January—Send in the regular admission applications and complete the FAFSA